 When food and wine are paired well, they bring out the best in each other, enhancing and complementing the aromas and flavours.
-If you get it wrong, flavours can be masked or overwhelmed.
+If you get it wrong however, flavours can be masked or overwhelmed.

 Many wines are ideal for drinking on their own as an aperitif, and some wines like Riesling and perhaps the less well known Gewurztraminer come to life when paired with food.